crescent-igor/Chelf-PayPal-VAP-FinalAssignment/README.md

 </p>
 This repository contains the schema for the proposed API called "Chelf" as part of the value added program conducted at VIT.
 It is a play on words with Chef and self, as it defines the motive behind the appication, anyone can be a chef.

+"There is no sincere love than the love of food"

+This saying by playwright George Bernard Shaw can be considered the inspiration behind this application.
+Everyone likes having their favourite food from their favourite chefs, many people also dont mind experimenting with new dishes while some people want to try all there is the world has to offer.
+Often, exotic and foreign dishes are sold at higher prices.
+The other choice would be to find the best restaurant in your city for a particular dish and travelling there everyday.
+Otherwise you order food which again is not fresh and may not taste exactly the best.
+Using chelf you can choose a dish from around the world by any chef and get it delivered to you.
+Now here's what is new, the package delivered to you will be a bunch of ingredients curated for easy usage, dish secrecy and contain the exact quantity required to cook the food.
+The customers then can prepare the dish using the ingredients by following a simple guide.
+This will enable the food cooked to be fresh and authentic.
+The pricing of food also is something which sets chelf apart as local  ingredients cost less and foreign ingredients cost slightly higher.

 ![alt text][diag]

 [diag]: https://github.com/crescent-igor/Chelf-PayPal-VAP-FinalAssignment/blob/master/Chelf.png